microsoft/xr-development-for-beginners/_docs/unit-5/2-variables-data-types.md

 </textarea>
 </code-fence>

 At this time, these variables are just two empty spaces.
-We can assign (store) values to this allocated space in memory using the `=` (equal) sign.
+We can assign (store) values to this allocated space in memory using the `=` sign.
 In C# and most programming languages, the equal sign is known as the assignment operator.
 This means it does not work the same way it works in regular math, and what it does is store a value inside a variable.

 Select **Run** to run the code in the snippet below.

 <code-fence lang="cs" heading="Assign Value to Variables">
 <textarea vue-slot="code">
-//Storing the number 4 in variable x: x = 4;
+//Storing the number 4 in variable x int x = 4;

-//We can also store a value resulting from a mathematical operation, let's try storing the value of x + 2 in y y = x + 2;
+//We can also store a value resulting from a mathematical operation, let's try storing the value of x + 2 in y int y = x + 2;

+Console.WriteLine(y);
 </textarea>
 </code-fence>